single-cell-data/SOMA/abstract_specification.md

 Numeric index types (e.g., offset indexing into dense arrays) are specified with `int64` type and a domain of `[0, 2^63-1]`.
 In other words, non-negative `int64` values are used for offset indexing.

-> ⚠️ **Issue**: are there parts of the Arrow type system that we wish to _explicitly exclude_ from SOMA?
-I have left this issue open (i.e., no specific text) for now, thinking that we can come back and subset as we understand what complex types are required, and how much flexibility should be in this spec.
-We clearly need some complex types (e.g., `RecordBatch`, `List`, etc) as they are implied by `string`, etc. My own preference would be to mandate a small set of primitive types, and leave the rest open to implementations to support as they feel useful.

 ### Type conformance and promotion

 SOMA is intended to be strongly typed.
 With one exception noted below, all requests for a given Arrow type must be fulfilled or generate an error based upon the capabilities of the underlying storage system.
 Silently casting to a less capable type (e.g., `float64` to `float32`) is _not_ permitted.
 All operations specifying or introspecting the type system must be self-consistent, e.g., if object `create` accepts a given Arrow type or schema, the `get schema` operation must return the same types.